Chinese espionage in the United States: Republic of China (Taiwan) espionage in the United States

 During its period of martial law on Taiwan (1949–1987) the Kuomintang (KMT) government of the Republic of China surveilled Taiwanese abroad, most often in Japan and in the United States.
 The United States Federal Bureau of Investigation often cooperated with or allowed the KMT to surveil Taiwanese students and other Taiwanese migrants in the United States.

 From 1964 to 1991, there were scores of reported instances of the KMT spying on Taiwanese students across twenty-one different US college campuses.
-Student informants to the KMT were part of a surveillance infrastructure called the as the caihong (rainbow) project, named as a play-on-words related to stamping out Red communist bandits.
+Student informants to the KMT were part of a surveillance infrastructure called the caihong (rainbow) project, named as a play-on-words related to stamping out Red communist bandits.
 According to academic Wendy Cheng, the KMT's likely first arrest of a US student based on surveillance conducted in the U.S. was that of University of Wisconsin graduate student Hwang Chii-ming.

 In 1968, recent East-West Center student Chen Yu-Hsi was arrested by the KMT government based on its surveillance of Chen in the United States.
 The Taiwan Garrison Command alleged that Chen had read communist literature including works by Mao Zedong while at the East-West Center library.
 Chen was convicted of sedition at a July 1968 trial and sentenced to seven years of imprisonment.
 Chen was released in 1971 after receiving amnesty.

 According to a 1979 report by the United States Senate Foreign Relations Committee, the Taiwan government operated one of the two most active anti-dissident networks within the United States, with agents infiltrated within universities and campus organizations and large-scale propaganda campaigns implemented through front organizations.

 In 1981, Carnegie Mellon professor Chen Wen-chen was murdered while in KMT custody.

 The KMT ordered the 1984 assassination of US citizen Henry Liu in California.